Gradient-Guided Exploration of Generative Model's Latent Space for Controlled Iris Image Augmentations: Prior and Related Works

 To overcome limitations of non-deep learning approaches, researchers have increasingly utilized modern generative models, which are not restricted to any particular anatomical model of an eye and can learn the correct appearance of the frontal eye surface directly from the data.
 Current implementations of generative AI models synthesize iris images either starting from a random vector in model's latent space which is synthesizing an iris image representing unknown identity, or by transferring the style of one iris to another existing iris image.

-A wide array of generative adversarial network (GAN) architectures and their variants have been proposed in the first group, including deep convolutional GAN (DCGAN) \cite{minaee2018iris}, iris deep convolutional generative adversarial network (iDCGAN) \cite{kohli2017synthetic}, relativistic average standard GAN (RaSGAN) \cite{yadav2019synthesizing}, as well as more advanced models like conditional GANs (cGANs) \cite{lee2019conditional}, Wasserstein GAN with gradient penalty (WGAN-GP) \cite{gulrajani2017improved}, and conditional Wasserstein GAN with gradient penalty (CWGAN-GP) \cite{li2021conditional}.
-Variational autoencoders (VAEs) \cite{boyd2023comprehensive} have also been proposed to synthesize iris images from a learned latent space.
-Cyclic image translation GAN (CIT-GAN) \cite{yadav2021cit}, DeformIrisNet \cite{khan2023deformirisnet}, and iWarpGAN \cite{yadav2023iwarpgan} are examples of style-transfer methods.
+A wide array of generative adversarial network (GAN) architectures and their variants have been proposed in the first group, including deep convolutional GAN \cite{minaee2018iris,kohli2017synthetic}, relativistic average standard GAN \cite{yadav2019synthesizing}, as well as more advanced models like conditional GANs \cite{lee2019conditional}, Wasserstein GAN with gradient penalty \cite{gulrajani2017improved}, and conditional Wasserstein GAN with gradient penalty \cite{li2021conditional}.
+Cyclic image translation GAN \cite{yadav2021cit}, DeformIrisNet \cite{khan2023deformirisnet}, and iWarpGAN \cite{yadav2023iwarpgan} are examples of style-transfer methods.

 Unlike traditional techniques, generative AI models can produce photorealistic images that accurately reflect the distribution of the training data.
 However, these models come with significant drawbacks, primarily the high computational expense of training and the necessity of very large training datasets.
 For a detailed review of both traditional and generative AI methods for iris synthesis, we recommend two surveys by Yadav \etal \cite{yadav2024synthesizing} and Sawilska \etal \cite{sawilska2025synthetic}.